giampierod/GPD/Readme.md

 Step 3.
 Start working on todos.
 There are some shortcuts to help you:
 - ctrl+shift+. will put the current todo at the top of the //Today// section
-- ctrl+shift+end will put the current todo at the top of //Closed// section and put a ~(datetime.now) at the front of the todo
+- ctrl+shift+down will put the current todo at the top of //Closed// section and put a ~(datetime.now) at the front of the todo
-- ctrl+shift+insert will do the same as ctrl+shift+end except it will also put the same todo at the bottom of the //Todo// section
+- ctrl+shift+up will do the same as ctrl+shift+end except it will also put the same todo at the bottom of the //Todo// section
 - ctrl+shift+- will start a time to track the time it takes to do the todo
 - ctrl+shift+= will stop the timer and put a $(total_time) at the end of the todo